The Alzheimer’s Association claims that more than 400,000 Texans have Alzheimer’s. About 1.1 million family members try to care for them.

 - Pet therapy

-Living in the moment is a significant way to deal with the ebb and flow of challenges that come with memory loss.
-Attention spans may not be as long, so coming up with “activities” on the fly can be beneficial.
+Living in the moment fits in with the ebb and flow of challenges that come with memory loss.
+Attention spans may not be as long, so we’re all about coming up with activities on the fly.

-Household chores like sweeping and dusting can give seniors a sense of independence and purpose.
-Repetitive movements help with zeroing in on the task at hand.
-If they’re physically strong enough, lite chores (that may or may not be needed) can burn a few calories and make them feel accomplished.
+For example, if your loved one is upset about crumbs on the kitchen floor, grab two brooms.
+Sweep up together.
+This gives a sense of independence and purpose.
+Repetitive movements like that also help with zeroing in on the task at hand.
+If they’re physically strong enough, other light chores can burn a few calories and make them feel accomplished.

-Assisted Living and Memory Care Communities for Seniors With Dementia
+An Assisted Living and Memory Care Community for Seniors With Dementia

 - Grand dining room and chef-prepared meals